 The Mission welcomes volunteer groups of schools, universities, and parishes that support its programming throughout the year.
 McQuaid Jesuit typically works at the Mission for ten or eleven days in mid-July.
-This past February, a group of students embarked on the first McQuaid Jesuit winter break service trip to the Navajo Nation for a week of service and learning from the Navajo people.

 St. Anne’s Mission typically engages high school groups in a variety of home repair projects.
 These projects can vary from roofing homes to repairing fences or splitting wood.
 Students often are volunteering at the homes of elderly Navajo people who can no longer engage in more labor-intensive work.
 The projects inevitably bring students into contact with these Navajo families, who will frequently take time to share their stories and answer questions.

 With a large population of young children in the area, St. Anne Mission also sponsors activities for them, including trips to swim at a local reservoir and nightly romps on the Mission’s playground.
 Basketball is the most popular sport on the reservation and this brings groups of local teenagers to the Mission’s court almost every night looking to play.